Francis Lai

 Francis Albert Lai ([fʁɑ̃sis lɛ]; 26 April 1932 – 7 November 2018) was a French composer, noted for his film scores.
 He won the 1970 Oscar for Best Music, Original Score and the Golden Globe Award for Best Original Score for the film Love Story.
 The soundtrack album went to No. 2 in the Billboard album charts and the film's theme, "Where Do I Begin", was a hit single for Andy Williams.

+He also composed the music of A Man and a Woman, an international success that won the Palme d'Or, a few Academy Awards and Golden Globes.

 Life and career

 Lai was born on 26 April 1932, in Nice, France, the son of market gardeners of Italian origin.
 From a very early age, Lai was fascinated by music and he played first in his local regional orchestras.
-In Marseilles he discovered jazz and met Claude Goaty, a singer of popular songs in the 50s.
+In Marseille he discovered jazz and met Claude Goaty, a singer of popular songs in the 1950s.